0xPolygon/polygon-docs/docs/zkEVM/concepts/circom-intro-brief.md

 CIRCOM takes the output of the STARK Recursion as input, so as to create its corresponding witness.

-The witness is in turn taken as input to the Rapid SNARK, which is used to generate a SNARK proof published as the validity proof.
+The witness is in turn taken as an input to the Rapid SNARK, which is used to generate a SNARK proof published as the validity proof.

 ![CIRCOM's input and output](../../img/zkEVM/01circom-witness-zkprover.png)

-In fact, CIRCOM takes a STARK proof as input and produces its corresponding Arithmetic circuit, expressed as the equivalent set of equations called Rank-1 Constraint System (R1CS).
+In fact, CIRCOM takes a STARK proof as input and produces its corresponding Arithmetic circuit, expressed as the equivalent set of equations called rank-1 constraint system (R1CS).

 The set of valid circuit input, intermediate and output values satisfying the R1CS is actually the witness related to the input STARK proof.

-This document focuses on what CIRCOM is, its common context of implementation, and how the zkProver utilizes CIRCOM.
+This document focuses on what CIRCOM is, its common implementation context, and how the zkProver utilizes CIRCOM.

 ## Circuit context